-How to Start a Small Business: 6 Steps From Idea to Success
+How to Start a Business in 6 Steps

 Starting your own small business is a big, scary step into the unknown, but just by considering the option, you’re one step ahead.
 You’ve never done this before, you’re a little bit terrified, and everyone around you probably assumes that you’re crazy.
 Welcome to the club!